Tax filing FAQ

 - When cost basis is updated due to income reallocation for noncovered investments or tax lots, we are not required to report the information to the IRS although we will send you an updated Form 1099-B and amended Form 1099-DIV

 - You should report appropriate cost basis from your records on your tax return.

-- Financial institutions don’t have to produce updated tax reporting to taxpayers or the IRS for changes of $100 or less ($25 or less for tax withholding changes)2.
+- Financial institutions don’t have to produce updated tax reporting to the IRS for changes of $100 or less ($25 or less for tax withholding changes).

 - You do not need to take any action.
-Ameriprise is planning to apply De Minimis Error Safe Harbor rule to nonqualified Ameriprise brokerage accounts and Managed Accounts investments, unless you elect to opt-out and receive all amendments.
+Ameriprise applies the De Minimis Safe Harbor rules to nonqualified Ameriprise brokerage accounts and to Managed Accounts investments, unless you elect to opt-out and receive all amendments.

 - You can:

 - Make an election to continue receiving tax statement corrections regardless of the amount of the change.